-Once you are a more advanced user, you can super-charge your NPS analysis by putting segmentation systems in place and identify how to adapt your approach to different types of customer.
+Once you are a more advanced user, you can super-charge your NPS analysis by putting segmentation systems in place and identifying how to adapt your approach to different types of customer.

 It may be difficult to get high response rates for every NPS survey you send out.
 For the ones that do get a large number of respondents, keep those handy as benchmarks for what to improve upon when your next survey comes around.
 Once you have an understanding of how NPS changes over time, you can investigate what factors may have contributed to it—which is when the next point comes in handy.

-It’s crucial that you always close the loop with customers to understand the context and the reasons behind their score.
-Using one-to-one interviews, follow-up sessions, etc. helps you zoom in on specific issues, understand what can and should be improved, and focus your efforts in a truly customer-centric direction.
+It’s crucial that you always close the loop with customers to understand the context and reasons behind their score.
+Using one-to-one interviews, follow-up sessions, etc., helps you zoom in on specific issues, understand what can and should be improved, and focus your efforts in a truly customer-centric direction.

 Knowing your NPS is a great starting point, but to truly improve it—and your likelihood of business growth—you need to deep-dive into why your customers scored you the way they did.
-Here are a few examples and stories to get you inspired:
+Here are two examples and stories to get you inspired: